Etesam913/senator-battle/README.md

 ## A Matchup Between Chuck Schumer and Mitch Mcconnell
 ![MatchupPage](screenshots/AttackPage.png)
-Schumer lands an attack of Mcconnell
+Schumer lands an attack on Mcconnell